dievoom-png/LockSystem/README.md

    - Connected to Port 1 (P1).

 3. **Output Control**:
-   - IN1, IN2, IN3: Connected to various outputs for control signals.
+   - IN1, IN2, IN3: Connected to control signals that controls the H-bridge, which is responsible for opening the door lock.

 ## Code Explanation